maxxiimo/the-front-end-manifesto/chp13-embellishments.md

         +span-columns(5, $break12)
         +squish(3.5, 3.5)

-    .hire-button
-      text-align: center
-      button
-        +sassy-button
-        margin-top: 1.618em
-        font-size: 1.159em

-      +at-breakpoint($break6)
-        button
-          margin-top: 1.875em
-          // 1 + .274
-          font-size: 1.274em

-      +at-breakpoint($break9)
-        button
-          // 1 + .443
-          font-size: 1.443em

-      +at-breakpoint($break12)
-        button
-          font-size: 1.618em
+Result:

+![][Design 3]

-The key to my design will be how the icons interplay with the text.
-I would really like them to stand out and help direct the visual flow.
+It's coming together, and the key to my design will be how the icons interplay with the text.
+I would really like them to stand out and help organize and direct the visual flow.
 To do this I will increase their size:

 ![][Design 4]